dcsaorg/DCSA-EBL-Envelope/CONCEPTS_AND_BACKGROUND.md

 - Exposing the eBL envelope to more than one party should be technically impossible.
 Preventing this is a key task of eBL platforms.
 The interoperability standards include security mechanisms such as public/private key authentication and confirmation messages when the data is successfully received.
 Liabilities for when things do go wrong will be clearly covered in the MSPIA.

 # Conclusion and call to action
-This document provides standards (beta) to securely transfer eBL title and possession across eBL platforms.
+This document provides standards (beta) to securely transfer eBL possession across eBL platforms.
 Standards for interoperability should benefit all stakeholders in the E2E documentation process and facilitate eBL adoption by allowing industry stakeholders to use their preferred eBL platform.
 This will support the container shipping industry in ultimately growing to a 100% adoption rate.

 DCSA invites you to share feedback on the standards introduced in this document.
 In 2022 DCSA will plan multiple PoCs and pilots to test and refine its eBL standards.
 Please reach out to DCSA if you are interested in joining one or more of these initiatives.